Today’s story needs a lot of context, so bear with me for the next few minutes.

 “King” Ben Purnell’s daughter Hattie was buried in a cemetery in Fostoria, Ohio.
 Other notable figures buried in Fostoria include lawyer and art collector John Quinn, whose death started a chain of events that ultimately led to a landmark legal case about the nature of art.
 We talked about that battle in Series 1’s “The Brouhaha.”

-The House of David introduced the Waffle Cone at the 1904 St. Louis World’s Fair.
-Other debuts at World’s Fairs include pressed pennies, which debuted at the 1893 Chicago World’s Fair and Columbian Exposition.
+The House of David introduced the Waffle Cone at the 1904 St. Louis Worlds’ Fair.
+Another debut at that fair?
+Peanut butter, which we discussed in Series 9’s “Crunchy or Wrong.”
+Other debuts at Worlds’ Fairs include pressed pennies, which debuted at the 1893 Chicago Worlds’ Fair and Columbian Exposition.
 Our very excellent #7 shared her love of pressed pennies in our last episode, “Pressing Matters.”

 When Prince Mike went to jail, some other cults tried to poach his members, including John Alexander Dowie’s Free Christian Church.
 We discussed Dowie and his utopian settlement on the banks of Lake Michigan in Series 6’s “Marching to Shibboleth.”